 Turn off a country road, through a farm, deep into woodland and, just as you give up hope, the trees clear to reveal a sturdy farmhouse, all soft grey stone and sage-green shutters.
 No sounds other than birdsong, no buildings other than a distant farmhouse; just forested hills and Paolo’s magnificent rose garden.
 He and Daniela – plus Gina, their retriever – welcome you as friends.
-Paolo takes you round his gardens; Daniela shares family recipes in the cosy kitchen.
+Paolo takes you round his gardens; Daniela shares family recipes in the cosy kitchen during her cookery courses.
 Rooms are light-filled and rustic – tiles, beams, antiques – warmed with boldly painted door-frames and colourful ceramics.
 Pretty bedcovers, sloping ceilings and tranquil views add charm to (small-ish) bedrooms; bathrooms make elegant use of tight spaces.
 Relax in the comfy lounge or outside in the courtyard with its green views and pergola-shaded table.
 Be tardy over shared breakfasts – homemade bread and cakes – while planning walks, or trips to Siena and Chianti vineyards.
 Paolo worked in tourism so is knowledgeable.
 Return for a swim before enjoying one of Daniela’s (occasional) dinners or sizzle up a barbecue.
 Intoxicating peace.